 - Bromont, another destination in the Eastern Townships

-- Toronto land at Buttonville or City Center: not as scary as you would think
+- Toronto — Land at Buttonville or City Centre: it’s easier than you think

-- Stratford: for the Festival, stay overnight or for several days.
+- Stratford — Visit the Stratford Festival, stay overnight or for several days

-- Kitchener: overnight stay in Guelph, if you land there
+- Kitchener — You could stay overnight in Guelph, if you land there

-- Brampton: Not much farther than Toronto, visit the Visit The Great War Flying Museum
+- Brampton — Not much farther than Toronto, visit the The Great War Flying Museum

-- Killarney: stay at Killarney Lodge with the jet-set, if you can afford it! but reserve way ahead...
+- Killarney — Stay at Killarney Lodge with the jet-set—if you can afford it!
+Best to reserve your spot well in advance.

-- Muskoka: there's a motel on the main road within walking distance of the airfield, or you could go into Gravenhurst
+- Muskoka — There’s a motel on the main road within walking distance of the airfield, or you could go into Gravenhurst for more choices.

 - North Bay

-- Georgian Bay: (near Parry Sound) restaurant within walking distance, on the main road north (the Trans-Canada Highway).
-Flying along southern Georgian Bay is beautiful.
+- Georgian Bay (near Parry Sound) — There is a restaurant within walking distance, on the main road north (the Trans-Canada Highway).
+Flying along southern Georgian Bay is simply beautiful.

-The following airports are also within easy flying distance from Rockcliffe airport and are recommended by Alison Hobbs as attractive stopping places, especially if you’re prepared to pay for a short taxi ride into the towns they serve.
-Sometimes, if you’re lucky, local hotels will send free shuttle busses to the airport to pick you up:
+The following airports are also an easy flight from Rockcliffe Airport and are recommended by Alison Hobbs as attractive stopping places, especially if you’re prepared to pay for a short taxi ride into the towns they serve.
+If you’re lucky, local hotels will send a free shuttle bus to the airport to pick you up.